zxw3221/libxpu-container/README.md

 umount -l mnt
 exec chroot --userspec 1000:1000 . env -i bash

-# Run nvidia-smi from within the container
+# Run xpu-smi from within the container
-nvidia-smi -L
+xpu-smi -L
 ```

 ## Copyright and License

-This project is released under the [BSD 3-clause license](https://github.com/NVIDIA/libxpu-container/blob/main/LICENSE).
+This project is released under the [BSD 3-clause license](https://github.com/zxw3221/libxpu-container/blob/main/LICENSE).

 Additionally, this project can be dynamically linked with libelf from the elfutils package (https://sourceware.org/elfutils), in which case additional terms apply.\
-Refer to [NOTICE](https://github.com/NVIDIA/libxpu-container/blob/main/NOTICE) for more information.
+Refer to [NOTICE](https://github.com/zxw3221/libxpu-container/blob/main/NOTICE) for more information.

 ## Issues and Contributing

 [Checkout the Contributing document!](CONTRIBUTING.md)

-* Please let us know by [filing a new issue](https://github.com/NVIDIA/libxpu-container/issues/new)
+* Please let us know by [filing a new issue](https://github.com/zxw3221/libxpu-container/issues/new)
 * You can contribute by opening a [pull request](https://help.github.com/articles/using-pull-requests/)